-Admission to all degree courses in the University is subject to selection on the basis of the matriculation aggregate.
+Admission to all degree courses in the University is subject to selection on the basis of the scaled aggregate.
 In addition some courses, as shown later, require that a student has achieved a prescribed standard in specified Higher School Certificate subjects before an offer of a place will be made.
 These are called course prerequisites.
-Further, a number of subjects have subject prerequisities based on results in the Higher School Certificate.
-Students who satisfy the course prerequisities (if any) but have not satisfied the subject prerequisities for all subjects in their degree course (even if those subjects are compulsory) may still receive and take up an offer of a place but the required prerequisite must be met before enrolment in the particular University subject(s) is permitted.
+Further, some subjects have subject prerequisites based on results in the Higher School Certificate.
+Students who satisfy the course prerequisites (if any) but have not satisfied the subject prerequisites for all subjects in their degree course (even if those subjects are compulsory) may still receive and take up an offer of a place but the required prerequisite must be met before enrolment in the particular University subject(s) is permitted.
+For students entering the Medicine course, however, failure to meet the subject requirements will result in their being given a one year deferment in order that they may achieve the required standard before commencing their course.